Fire crews continue to work to protect homes and businesses in Cascadel Woods, North Fork

-MADERA COUNTY(KGPE) – Fire crews continued to work to protect homes and structures in Cascadel Woods and North Fork on Thursday.
+MADERA COUNTY (KSEE) – Fire crews continued to work to protect homes and structures in Cascadel Woods and North Fork on Thursday.

 “Any place that you would have a population is gonna take a priority,” said Alex Olow, the public information officer for the Creek Fire, Sierra National Forest.